 You must meet the admissions criteria of both schools and must complete separate applications simultaneously for each department by the January 15 deadline.
 You should indicate your intentions for a dual degree on all admissions materials.
 For more information about the Public Policy Program, please contact the McCourt School of Public Policy.

 The MAGIC/MSFS dual degree is a two and half-year, full-time, 60 credit hours program in which you pursue both the MSFS and MA in Global, International, and Comparative History degrees simultaneously.
 Students will delve deeply into the history of a particular world region and situate that region within broader transnational, comparative, and thematic trends.
 You must meet the admissions criteria of both programs and must complete separate applications simultaneously for each department by the January 15 deadline.
 For more information, contact the History Department.

 BSBA/MSFS & BSFS/MSFS

 The BSBA/MSFS & BSFS/MSFS dual degrees are five-year, full-time programs in which you enter the MSFS program in the senior year of your undergraduate Bachelor of Science in Business Administration or Bachelor of Science in Foreign Service program.
 BSBA/MSFS and BSFS/MSFS students take graduate-only (500-level and above) coursework during the fourth and fifth year of study.
-Successful candidates will receive both degrees simultaneously upon completion of degree requirements for both programs.
+Successful candidates will receive their BSFS degree upon completion of their final year of undergraduate study (first year of the MSFS program), and receive their MSFS degree after completing their remaining courses and other requirements in their fifth year or thereafter.

 Interested candidates must consult with the Coordinator of Undergraduate Programs before applying.
 You are also required to have an interview with the Director of MSFS Admissions (write to firstname.lastname@example.org for an appointment).